dylanleclair/guacamole/engine-testing/readme.md

 Here are some additional notes that may be useful for people looking to work with the microserice

-### Vendored resources

-Due to an existing MacOS bug there is a vendored copy of [zhelyabuzhsky/stockfish](https://github.com/zhelyabuzhsky/stockfish) that has a custom patch applied in `/vendor/stockfish`.

 ### AI game flow

 Below are details for how communication happens with stockfish during AI games